 All clinical rotations are conducted across the Mount Sinai Health System.
 The Mount Sinai Health System is one of the largest health systems within the region, as such, the department is able to provide students with a wide range of procedures to achieve competency requirements put forth by JRCERT.
-Mount Sinai Radiation Oncology includes 3 clinical treatment locations; in combination there are 11 treatment machines, 5 simulators and brachytherapy offered at each location.
+Mount Sinai Radiation Oncology includes 5 clinical treatment locations; in combination there are 15 treatment machines, 6 simulators and brachytherapy offered at 4 locations.
 Students are to report to the clinical dosimetry preceptor of each Mount Sinai Radiation Oncology location.
-Students gain hands on learning with various therapeutic and planning technologies including but not limited to: SRS, SBRT, TBI, CSI, IMRT, 4DCT, Fluro, DIBH, gating, compression, alignrt, exactrac and CBCT.
+Students gain hands on learning with various therapeutic and planning technologies including but not limited to: SRS, SBRT, TBI, CSI, IMRT, 4DCT, Fluro, DIBH, gating, compression, alignrt, exactrac, Gamma Knife and CBCT.
 To ensure equity in the educational experience all students are required to rotate through each treatment location to gain the required clinical experience with all specialty procedures.
 Additionally, Mount Sinai is a partner in the New York Proton Center.
 As such, Medical Dosimetry students also complete an observational rotation in proton planning.
-A map of all clinical year locations can be found in Appendix 12.
+A map of all clinical year locations can be found in Appendix 13.